-Looking online in different online seed shops…
+Looking around in online seed shops…

-You’ll quickly see a section called ‘Autoflowering Seeds’.
+You’ll quickly see a section called ‘Autoflowering Seeds’:

 The main difference between autoflowering seeds and (regular) photoperiod seeds, can be found in their name:

-Autoflowering seeds automatically start flowering after a set period of time (usually around 3 months), without any change in their light cycle.
+Autoflowering seeds automatically start flowering after a set period of time (usually around 3 months), and here comes the important part:

-There are some rumors in grower communities about autoflowering seeds not being potent, having a low % of THC…
+There are rumors in grower communities about autoflowering seeds not being potent, having a low % of THC…

-In present times, autoflowering seeds are up there with regular photoperiod seeds in terms of potency.
+Today, autoflowering seeds are up there with regular photoperiod seeds in terms of potency.